bioinformatics-core-shared-training/Using_Git_with_R/R_git/R_git/index.md

 ***
 **What is this Github of which you speak?**
 Github can be thought of as a web-hosting for git repositories.
-A place to store (and even to share) code and materials.
-The granularity of access enables you to decide if a repo is private or public and who can create and edit materials within it.
+A place tos store (and even to share) code and materials.
-It also enables you to create [web-pages & blogs](http://mikelove.github.io) by writing material in the [Markdown](https://guides.github.com/features/mastering-markdown/) language.
-It also enables you to create wikis to document your projects and an issue tracker for people to report any problems that need fixing.

 ***
 **Using git within Rstusio**
 Rstudio can support git and subversion version control systems.
 We will restrict ourselves to the former.